halfsour/aws-account-delete/Readme.md

     - An OU for crititcal accounts that should never be deleted with this automation

 ### Deployment:
-This is a single-stack clpudformation temolate can it can be deployed via the CLI or AWS Console
+This is a single-stack cloudformation template can it can be deployed via the CLI or AWS Console

 Exampl via the CLI:
 ```bash